AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 # Setup a local development environment {#headless-adaptive-forms-setup-development-environment}

-You can setup a local development environment to create and test Headless adaptive forms on your local machine.
-The development environment consists of AEM SDK and AEM Forms Feature Archive installed on AEM SDK.
+You can set up a local development environment to create and test Headless adaptive forms on your local machine.
+The development environment consists of AEM SDK and AEM Forms feature archive installed on AEM SDK.
 <!--
  After a Headless adaptive form or related assets are ready on the local development environment, you can deploy the Headless adaptive form application to your publishing environment. -- >